chenxiaodan105/ds-project/imbalance.md

 Seems like resampling and class weight method doesn't work like a charm here.
 So it's a good idea to go back and check data manually.
 The finding is a surprise here!
 A lot of speeches in bills and transcripts with some strong indications of stances are mislabeled as '0', namely no stance.
 Uhhhhh....

 That's the reason here comes the regular expression relabeling model.
 By detecting some strong key words,such as 'support','oppose',etc, the relabeling model would relabel all originally unrelabeled data.

+Here is the result for this project using this method:

+ {% include relabeldata.html %}

 **Let's look at the change for stance distribution after relabeling from the perspective: quantity**